 Administrative No positions available at this time.
-Please check back again soon.

-Bristol Riverside Theatre (LOA) located on the Delaware River twenty miles north of Philadelphia, is currently seeking an A1 Audio Engineer.
+Production House Audio Engineer Bristol Riverside Theatre (LOA) located on the Delaware River twenty miles north of Philadelphia, is currently seeking an A1 Audio Engineer.
 Successful candidates will be organized self-starters, strong communicators, and hard-working team members.
 Preference will be given to candidates with either a degree in audio or several years of proven engineering experience.

 The audio engineer will be expected to collaborate with production and artistic staff, multitasks, meet deadlines, and demonstrate specific skill and exercise independent judgment in performing a wide variety of duties including but not limited to: